In This Article

-According to Grant Weeditz, Body Architect at Anatomy at 1220 in Miami, my headaches could be caused by lack of nutrition or hydration.
+According to physical trainer Grant Weeditz, my headaches could be caused by lack of nutrition or hydration.
 "Most of the time, exercise-induced headaches are not caused by exercise at all, but are a byproduct of careless nutrition and hydration," he says.
 "The physical activity merely exposed that failure."
 As soon as I heard this, I knew I had to admit I don't drink enough water.
 There, I said it.
-Hydration has never been something I excel at for no other reason than I love coffee.
-For the first half of the day (and sometimes even the second half) I prioritize coffee over water.
-It's terrible, I know, and something I'm actively trying to change, seeing as I feel so much better when I'm filling up my water bottle with H2O as opposed to filling up a mug with black coffee.
+Secret's out.
+Hydration has never been something I excel at, for no other reason than I love coffee.
+For the first half of the day—and sometimes even the second half—I prioritize coffee over water.
+It's terrible, I know, and something I'm actively trying to change, given how much better I feel when I'm filling up my water bottle with H2O as opposed to filling up a mug with black coffee.

 "The single greatest action you can take to 'feel your best' during training is to eat a small piece of fruit (i.e., apple, banana, peach watermelon, grapes) and drink eight to 16 ounces of water within 30 to 60 minutes before the beginning of your session," Weeditz says.
 "Try different fruits to test which your body responds most positively to."